renerocksai/renerocksai.stow/README.md

 # What to install

-I have put all this in a nixos config.
-See [NixOS](nixos.md) for how I install my system.
+## I have put all this in a nixos config.
+See [NixOS](nixos.md) for how I install my system

 Eventually, we might go down the ansible route.

 ## Essentials

+While this is a good starting point, it is not really maintained since my switch to NixOS - see my nixos config for what I use to install.

 - binutils
 - build-essential, cmake